Mount Sinai Health System Hospital Campuses: Mount Sinai Beth Israel • Mount Sinai Beth Israel Brooklyn • The Mount

 A new 3G high fidelity manikin was recently purchased for the lab.
 The Lab has state of the art audiovisual (A/V) equipment with several cameras located in different positions to capture accurate and detailed images of all events recorded in the Simulation Lab.
 This A/V equipment is simultaneously linked to computerized manikins to provide instant feedback.
 The lab is set up as an ICU room / resuscitation area with actual medical gas, oxygen and suctioning set up, and bedside monitor.

-The Simulation Lab at St. Luke’s and Roosevelt Hospitals is being used to train residents in Internal Medicine, Emergency medicine, General Surgery, Pulmonary and Critical Care, Anesthesia, and Critical Care Nurses and Respiratory Therapists.
+The Simulation Lab at Mount Sinai St. Luke's Roosevelt is being used to train residents in Internal Medicine, Emergency medicine, General Surgery, Pulmonary and Critical Care, Anesthesia, and Critical Care Nurses and Respiratory Therapists.
 A fellowship in Simulation was started four years ago as a joint collaboration with the Department of Emergency Medicine.

 Examples of simulation training that are provided in CAMS are:

 Copyright © Icahn School of Medicine at Mount Sinai |